 Start where you are

 - Just want a link?
-Join free as an affiliate — 20% on first-year sales, upgrade whenever the renewal math wins.
+Join as an affiliate — 20% on first-year sales, and step up to Certified Partner whenever you like.
+Both cost nothing.

 - Building a practice?
 Ask us about reseller and white-label — team overrides, the firm portal, your brand.